 "When the Dust Settles" looks at changes in mining during the era of Britannia (1904-1974), with a focus on silicosis, as the Mine worked to increase production while also improving the working conditions through dust reduction.

-On-Site: as part of general admission, this program is the underground portion of our public tour and as a part of the group program 'The Britannia Mine Experience'
+On-Site: as part of general admission, this program is the underground portion of our guided 'Miner's Experience' and as a part of the group program 'The Britannia Mine Experience'

 On-site Duration: 30 minutes